top of page

 • Ring push-ups

-for trunk training you will gain more proprioception and motor control for contorling your body on the wall if you are using the long body levers during your training
+Think close chain exercises to train your core.
+Sport-specific training focuses on training your body in the way it will be used in your sport.
+For trunk training, you will gain more proprioception and motor control for controlling your body on the wall if you are using the long body levers during your training.

-Lack of Discipline (or Knowledge) Around Volume and Intensity
+One last thing: Lack of Discipline (or Knowledge) Around Volume and Intensity

+Most climbers don’t get elbow pain because they’re weak.
 They get it because they’re doing too much, too often, without realizing it.
+This is where things break down:

-• too many hard attempts
+• Too many hard attempts

-• too little rest between sessions
+• Too little rest between sessions

-• stacking climbing + hangboarding + pulling workouts
+• Stacking climbing + hangboarding + pulling workouts

-• no structure to intensity across the week
+• No structure to intensity across the week

-The tendon doesn’t fail in a single session.It fails when load exceeds capacity repeatedly over time.
+The tendon doesn’t fail in a single session.
+It fails when load exceeds capacity repeatedly over time.

 The Core Problem: Load Mismanagement

 Tendons respond to magnitude + frequency + recovery.
+You can tolerate:

-• high intensity (hard climbing)
+• High intensity (hard climbing)

-• high volume (lots of climbing)
+• High volume (lots of climbing)

 But not both at the same time for long.
+Most climbers unknowingly combine:

-• limit bouldering
+• Limit bouldering

-• high session volume
+• High session volume

-• frequent sessions
+• Frequent sessions

-→ this is the exact recipe for tendon overload.
+→ This is the exact recipe for tendon overload.

 Simple, Evidence-Based Guidelines (Climber Translation)